samlobel/samlobel.github.io/index.md

 <!-- {% include image.html url="images/sam_apples_cropped.jpg" width="300px" align="right" socials=true %} -->
 {% include image.html url="images/sam_desert_zoom.jpeg" width="300px" align="right" socials=true %}

 I am a Computer Science PhD candidate working on reinforcement learning, and am advised by [George Konidaris] in the [Intelligent Robot Lab] at [Brown University].
+My research is funded in part by the NSF [Graduate Research Fellowship Program].

-Solving a task with RL takes a blend of data-gathering and curve-fitting, and I work on both parts of this problem.
-My primary interest is developing better exploration methods, which can direct the agent towards data that makes the most learning progress.
-I also work on improving the parts of the RL optimization problem that make it different from standard supervised learning, such as bootstrapping and action selection.
-My work is funded in part by the NSF Graduate Research Fellowship.
+At Brown, I primarily work on developing exploration methods that better direct agents towards experiences from which they can learn the most.
+I also work on improving aspects of RL optimization that differ from standard supervised learning, such as bootstrapping and action selection.
+During Summer 2024 I interned with [Sony AI], where I developed exploration algorithms for reinforcement learning agents in Playstation video games.

 I graduated from the University of Pennsylvania in 2015, where I studied Physics, Math, and a little bit of Computer Science.
 Between then and graduate school I held a variety of jobs as a programmer while also gearing up for my current post.